Algester

 Algester is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Algester has a high level of cultural diversity, with 37.9% of its residents speaking a language other than English at home and 42.8% born overseas.
-The predominant religion in Algester is Christianity, accounting for 45.0% of the population.
-Notably, the 'Other' religious category comprises 3.1% of Algester's population, higher than Greater Brisbane's average of 1.3%.
+Algester has a high level of cultural diversity, with 37.9% of its population speaking a language other than English at home and 42.8% born overseas.
+Christianity is the main religion in Algester, comprising 45.0% of its people.
+However, the most notable overrepresentation is in the 'Other' category, which makes up 3.1% of Algester's population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity